tomjoht/tomjoht.github.io/_posts/2015/2015-05-26-2015-integrating-documentation-into-engineering-code-and-workflows.md

 Google has more than 23,000 engineers and one of the largest code bases in the world.
 It's only practical that developers would write the bulk of the documentation, especially for internal products.

-In my situation, engineers write documentation for internal processes (such as setting up servers) and publish it on a Confluence wiki.
+In my situation, engineers write documentation for internal processes (such as setting up servers) and they publish it on a Confluence wiki.
 But I write documentation that is used by end-user-developers and field engineers.
 I publish this documentation on external web hosts.

 My documentation is now in Jekyll.
 And I commit it to a code repository.